sinch/sinch-js-rtc/README.md

 Documentation
 =============
 The user-guide is available in the docs/ folder.
-Simply open index.html and read about:
+Open index.html and read about:

 - Instructions for first-time developers
 - Using Sinch in your app for sending and receiving messages